What Are Consonant-L-E Words? What Are Some Ideas for Teaching Consonant-L-E Words?

 Conclusion

-I hope this information on the consonant-l-e syllable is helpful to you!
-If you need more resources to teach this or other phonics skills, check out my phonics program, From Sounds to Spelling.
+If you need many more resources to teach this and other phonics skills, check out my phonics program, From Sounds to Spelling.

 This program contains complete lesson plans, lots of activities, picture and word sorts, decodable texts, phonics posters, and more!